Taoshif1/FromChainsToFreedom/README.md

 * The **Hackstory & DevPost** organizers for this inspiring event.
 * The various historical archives, academic sources (Wikipedia, Britannica, Banglapedia, BBC, etc.) and news outlets that provided the foundational research material.
-* **Bolt AI** for assistance in brainstorming, refining prompts and structuring content during the development process.
+* **Bolt AI** for assistance and structuring content during the development process.

 ---